Let's take a minute and answer a fundamental question when it comes to financial planning: What is a financial plan?

 And finally, we need to make decisions about how money is protected.
 We safeguard money with legal instruments like wills, trusts, and LLCs.
 We also protect money with insurance — malpractice insurance, life insurance, and disability insurance, to name a few types.

-If we can help answer additional questions, or if you are ready to discuss how a financial plan may benefit you and your family, don't hesitate to get in touch with our team of financial planners.
+If we can help answer additional questions, or if you're ready to discuss how a financial plan may benefit you and your family, don't hesitate to get in touch with our team of financial planners.

 Shane Tenny is the managing partner of Spaugh Dameron Tenny.
 Along with hosting the Prosperous Doc® podcast, Shane has a true passion for behavioral finance, helping clients and audiences understand how to develop successful strategies based on their unique temperaments.
 An accomplished and highly engaging speaker, Shane is regularly interviewed for television and podcasts, is actively involved in the Financial Planning Association®, and contributes to industry advisory boards.